Your cart

 and Your Body

 The proof is in the pudding.
-Physiology explains how massage
+Physiology explains

-and improve performance.
+reduce soreness, and improve performance.

 Circulatory System

 Your circulatory system includes all of your veins, arteries, and capillaries and is the main route of transit for oxygen, nutrients, and hormones.
-Percussive therapy profoundly impacts the circulatory system, delivering essential compounds to the muscles that need them most.
+Percussive therapy profoundly impacts the circulatory

 Nervous System

-Your central nervous system (brain and spinal cord) and peripheral nervous system (everything else) work together to transmit and receive pain signals, allow you to react to stimuli, and generally complete all human functions.
+(brain and spinal cord) and peripheral nervous system (everything else) work together to transmit and receive pain signals, allow you to react to stimuli, and generally complete all human functions.

 Musculoskeletal System

-Your musculoskeletal system includes all of the connective tissues in your body: muscles, joints, ligaments, tendons, bones, cartilage, and fascia.
+all of the connective tissues in your body: muscles, joints, ligaments, tendons, bones, cartilage, and fascia.
 It’s here percussive therapy has the most profound effects.

 More Than a Trend